Get insider access

 Notable Mentions

-• Apple AirPods Pro Truly Wireless: Apple AirPods Pro Truly Wireless are the predecessor to the Apple AirPods Pro (2nd generation) Truly Wireless.
-While both earbuds have the same premium build quality, the original model doesn't have as good an ANC performance as their successor.
-They don't have as long-lasting a battery as the second-generation model and can't reproduce as much low-bass.
-However, the first generation have a more neutral sound profile out of the box, which some users may prefer since you can't adjust the EQ settings.
-See our review
+The Apple AirPods Pro Truly Wireless are the predecessor to the Apple AirPods Pro (2nd generation) Truly Wireless.
+While both earbuds have the same premium build quality, the original model doesn't have as good an ANC performance as its successor.
+Its battery isn't as long-lasting as the second-gen model's, and these headphones can't reproduce as much low bass.
+However, the first generation ones have a more neutral sound profile out of the box, which some users may prefer since you can't adjust the EQ settings.

 Recent Updates